ovh/manager/packages/components/ovh-shell/README.md

 Currently, it handles the state of the account sidebar, notifications sidebar and verifies cookie verification for the ssoAuthModal.

 - `showAccountSidebar() => void`): display the account sidebar.
-- `disableAccountSidebarToggle() => void`): Disallows toggle of the Account Sidebar.
-After calling this function, the Account Sidebar won't toggle anymore unless you call `enableAccountSidebarToggle`.
-- `enableAccountSidebarToggle() => void`): Allows Account sidebar to be toggled.
 - `isAccountSidebarVisible() => boolean`): Returns if Account Sidebar is shown or not.
 - `setForceAccountSiderBarDisplayOnLargeScreen(isForced: boolean) => void`): forces the display on large screens.
 This option can be disabled by passing the false parameter to `isFalse`.
 - `resetAccountSidebar() => void`: Sets the Account Sidebar to its default state.